2025 FIFA Club World Cup: Venues

 On September 28, 2024, FIFA announced the selection of twelve venues in eleven cities for the tournament: Lincoln Financial Field in Philadelphia, Pennsylvania; Audi Field in Washington D.C.; Lumen Field in Seattle, Washington; the Rose Bowl in Pasadena, California; TQL Stadium in Cincinnati, Ohio; Bank of America Stadium in Charlotte, North Carolina; Mercedes-Benz Stadium in Atlanta, Georgia; Hard Rock Stadium in Miami Gardens, Florida, which hosted the opening match involving Inter Miami; Geodis Park in Nashville, Tennessee; Camping World Stadium and Inter&Co Stadium in Orlando, Florida; and MetLife Stadium in East Rutherford, New Jersey, which hosted the final.
 Lumen Field hosted all three group stage matches for the Seattle Sounders.
-Of these selected stadiums, five will be used in the 2026 FIFA World Cup.
-Contrary to other FIFA tournaments, including the upcoming 2026 FIFA World Cup, all venues kept their original naming rights.
+Of these selected stadiums, five were used in the following summer's World Cup.
+Unlike other FIFA tournaments, including the 2026 FIFA World Cup, all venues kept their original naming rights.